status-im/help.status.im/docs/en/your-profile-and-preferences/back-up-and-secure-your-recovery-phrase.md

 ## Backup your recovery phrase

 For security reasons, your recovery phrase is permanently removed from your device once you confirm that you have saved it.
-The option to view the recovery phrase within the Status app becomes unavailable (the option is grayed out).
+You won't be able to view your recovery phrase in the Status app after that (the option is grayed out).

 === "Mobile"